EvotecIT/PSSharedGoods/Readme.md

 ## Changelog

+- 0.0.215 - 2021.12.10
+  - ℹ Improved `Rename-LatinCharacters` with docs and cmdletbinding
+  - ℹ Improved `ConvertFrom-DistinguishedName` by adding `ToLastName` switch
 - 0.0.214 - 2021.10.23
   - ℹ Improved error handling `Get-PSRegistry` and added new property
   - ℹ Improved `ConvertTo-OperatingSystem` adding registry handling + few more systems